Parameters in /vsmagent/

 /vsmagent/lowest_user_port

 The lowest port to be used by normal user processes.
-This may never be lower than /vsmagent/max_session_port .
-See TCP Ports Used by ThinLinc for an in-depth explanation of port allocation.
+This may never be lower than /vsmagent/max_session_port.
+See TCP ports used by ThinLinc for an in-depth explanation of port allocation.

 /vsmagent/make_homedir

-If this parameter is true, the users home directory will be automatically created if it doesn’t exist.
+If this parameter is true, the user’s home directory will be automatically created if it doesn’t exist.

 /vsmagent/make_homedir_mode